 Working environments may have changed, but most employees have not lost access to their boss.

-More than half of workers (52%) say their direct boss or manager’s availability has not changed since COVID-19 was declared a pandemic.
+More than half of workers (52%) said their direct boss or manager’s availability had not changed since COVID-19 was declared a pandemic.

-Despite drastic changes in how employees are working, only 19% of employees say their boss is less available than before the COVID-19 outbreak.
+Despite drastic changes in how employees are working, only 19% of employees said their boss is less available than before the COVID-19 outbreak.